 Kate has defended clients in high-profile cases and investigations involving RICO charges, public corruption and bribery allegations, antitrust violations, all manner of financial frauds, Foreign Corrupt Practices Act violations, campaign finance irregularities, and sexual assault allegations.
 Kate is adept at helping clients navigate the stressful process of a criminal investigation and is devoted to achieving the most favorable result for her clients.
 Kate has trial experience in both state and federal court and in front of FINRA disciplinary panels.
 She also often achieves favorable results for clients without going to trial, including convincing prosecutors not to charge, obtaining dismissal of pending charges, and resolving charges by negotiating favorable pleas and sentences.
 Kate has been on both sides of internal investigations – she has conducted investigations on behalf of the Board or Audit Committee as well as represented employees being interviewed in internal investigations.
 Kate has also represented clients in university gender misconduct proceedings.

 Kate was selected as a NY Metro Super Lawyer in the area of White Collar Criminal Defense in 2019 and 2020, and was featured as a NY Metro Super Lawyer Rising Star from 2013 to 2018.
+Kate is the co-chair of the White Collar Criminal Litigation Committee of the New York State Bar Association and is a member of the Women's White Collar Defense Association.
 She recently completed a term as a Board Member of the New York Council of Defense Lawyers.